Lyndon Ruhnke, PC

 Filing for bankruptcy is often seen as a last resort when a person or entity can no longer meet financial obligations.
 When debt becomes overwhelming, filing for bankruptcy could be the right answer depending on a person’s unique circumstances.
 Bankruptcy has successfully helped tens of thousands of Oregonians break free from suffocating debt.

-According to the United States District Court for the District of Oregon, there were 892 bankruptcy filings in Multnomah County in 2020.
-Most bankruptcy filings pertain to consumers who choose from either Chapter 7 or Chapter 13 bankruptcy.
+According to the United States District Court for the District of Oregon, there were 6,274 consumer bankruptcy filings in Oregon in 2020.
+Overwhelmingly most bankruptcy filings pertain to consumers who choose from either Chapter 7 or Chapter 13 bankruptcy.

 Although individuals in debt can file for bankruptcy without the help of a legal professional, it is a good idea to consider how a Portland bankruptcy lawyer can help you.
 Filing for bankruptcy should not be seen as embarrassing or shameful.
-Rather, by filing for bankruptcy, consumers are taking action to discharge debt in the most feasible, responsible way possible.
+Rather, by filing for bankruptcy, consumers are taking action to discharge debt in the most feasible, responsible, and safe way possible.

 Filing for bankruptcy is not a decision to be taken lightly.
-A full and thorough evaluation of personal finances is a good first step before acting quickly to file for Chapter 7 or Chapter 13 bankruptcy, an act which becomes public record.
-Personal financial considerations that may be discussed with a bankruptcy lawyer before filing include, but are not limited to, the following:
+A full and thorough evaluation of personal finances is a good first step before filing for Chapter 7 or Chapter 13 bankruptcy, an act that can be irreversible, and will become a public record.
+Personal financial considerations that should be discussed with a bankruptcy lawyer before filing include, but are not limited to, the following:

 - Comparing the amount of income from all sources with total amounts owed to creditors (total combined debt);